metarhia/metadoc/test/example.md

 Example of links usage

 To create a link the following format should be used: [`meta doc`][meta doc].
 Links can have whitespace characters.
+And you still can use braces inside backticks to, for example, specify object `{ a: 1, b: 2 }`.

 ## callAsyncFunction(fn)